ros-tooling/cross_compile/README.md

 apt-get install -y pigpio
 ```

-### Custom Data Directory
+### Custom data directory

-Your Custom Setup Script (see above) may need some data that is not accessible within the sysroot creation environment.
+Your custom setup script (see preceding) may need some data that is not accessible within the sysroot creation environment.
-For example, you have custom rosdep rules files that need to be installed to find your dependencies.
+For example, you need custom rosdep rules files to find and install your dependencies.
-For this use case, you can use the option `--custom-data-dir` to point to an arbitrary path, which will be copied into the environment, and available for use by your custom setup script.
+For this use case, you can use the option `--custom-data-dir` to point to an arbitrary path.
-Within the custom setup script, the data is available at `./custom-data/`
+The sysroot build copies this directory into the build environment, where it's available for use by your custom setup script at `./custom-data/`.

 **Example:**